pmac/django-medusa/README.markdown

 header will be manually defined for this URL in the `app.yaml` path.

 ## Collecting static media
-Django Medusa will collect static files into the directory specified by [directory name to come] if you add:
+Django Medusa will collect static files for you after the static site code is generated if you add:

     MEDUSA_COLLECTSTATIC = True